 ¶ 172,486 genome-wide markers.

 Carotenoid grain traits in maize show patterns of oligogenic inheritance (Wong et al., 2004; Chander et al., 2008; Kandianis et al., 2013), with variability for content and composition mostly under the genetic control of several moderate- to large-effect loci involved in the synthesis or cleavage of carotenoids (Owens et al., 2014).
 In that light, we evaluated the predictive ability of two marker data sets that included SNPs within ± 250 kb of eight candidate genes underpinning QTL associated with variation for carotenoid levels in maize grain (carotenoid QTL-targeted) or 60 candidate genes involved in carotenoid biosynthesis and retention in maize (pathway-level) (Supplemental Table S4).
 When compared to the genome-wide marker data set, on average, the predictive abilities of the 19 phenotypes were 15 and 8 percentage points lower for the carotenoid QTL-targeted and pathway-level marker sets, respectively (Table 3).
-The predictive ability of β-carotene with the pathway-level set was 7 percentage points higher than that of the QTL-targeted set, but was essentially equivalent to the predictive ability of the genome-wide marker set (0.49).
+The predictive ability of β-carotene with the pathway-level set was 7 percentage points higher than that of the QTL-targeted set, but it was essentially equivalent to the predictive ability of the genome-wide marker set (0.49).
 In contrast, the decrease in predictive abilities for β-cryptoxanthin, lutein, zeaxanthin, and total carotenoids with the carotenoid QTL-targeted dataset ranged from 10-28 percentage points compared to abilities obtained with the pathway-level and genome-wide marker sets.

 Given that there were significant differences in variation among endosperm mutation type groups for more than half of the carotenoid phenotypes (Table 2), we evaluated the extent to which predictive abilities would improve from the inclusion of a covariate for the type of endosperm mutation in prediction models that varied for marker coverage of the genome.
 On average, predictive ability across the 19 phenotypes only increased by a single percentage point when including the endosperm mutation type covariate (Table 3) in the WGP model.
 Illustrative of the impact of including this covariate for both less dense marker data sets, the improvement in predictive abilities ranged from 5 to 21 percentage points for the eight phenotypes with a highly significant endosperm mutation type effect (P <0.0001; Table 2) when using the carotenoid QTL-targeted marker data set, whereas the improvement for the same phenotypes was a slightly narrower range of 6 to 17 percentage points with the pathway-level marker set.
 The improvement to predictive abilities across both reduced marker data sets were far more modest or negligible for the phenotypes with a weaker significant (0.0001 < P < 0.05; range: 0 to 6 percentage points) or non-significant (P > 0.05; range: -1 to 2 percentage points) endosperm mutation type effect.